A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 Onsen Food: Delicious Cuisine & Snacks

-Japanese invented a unique cooking method to utilize the warm water from the onsen for their cuisine.
+Japanese invented a unique cooking method, utilizing warm water from the onsen for their cuisine.
 The technique originated before the Edo period and is considered a healthy cooking method as the food absorbs minerals from the hot springs.

 1. Steamed Onsen Eggs

-Onsen Tamago (温泉卵) translates to ‘hot spring eggs’ and is essentially eggs prepared in hot spring water to create silky egg whites and a custard-like yolk.
-The egg is cooked by being steamed in a bamboo basket and is typically served with either salt or soy sauce.
-Because it’s cooked using onsen water, you can taste the delicious mineral flavour!
+Onsen Tamago (温泉卵) translates to ‘hot spring eggs’.
+It is essentially eggs prepared in hot spring water to create silky egg whites and a custard-like yolk.
+The egg is steamed in a bamboo basket and is typically served with either salt or soy sauce.
+You can taste the delicious mineral flavour because it’s cooked using onsen water!

 Onsen Egg